Acacia stellaticeps

-Acacia stellaticeps, commonly known as the Northern star wattle, poverty bush and glistening wattle.
+Acacia stellaticeps, commonly known as northern star wattle, poverty bush and glistening wattle.
 Indigenous Australians the Nyangumarta peoples know the bush as pirrnyur or pirrinyurru and the Ngarla peoples know it as panmangu.
 It is a shrub of the genus Acacia and the subgenus Plurinerves.

 Description

 The low dense shrub typically grows to a height of 2 m and to a width of around 3 m.
 It has numerous slender main stems separating from each other at ground level that are covered in smooth or finely fissured, grey coloured bark.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The dull-green to greyish green phyllodes have an asymmetrically elliptic-obovate shape and are usually slightly sigmoid.
 They have a length of 5 to 25 mm and a width of 3 to 15 mm and appear nerveless with one to three longitudinal nerves that are slightly more distinct than the others.
 It blooms from October to May and produces yellow flowers.